Degree Fields

 Employment and Earnings

 The earnings of medical assistants vary, depending on their experience, skill level, and location.
-Median annual earnings of wage-and-salary medical assistants are about $26,300.
-The middle 50 percent earned between $23,700 and $33,050.
-The lowest 10 percent earned less than $20,600, and the highest 10 percent earned more than $39,570.
+Median annual earnings of wage-and-salary medical assistants are about $31,540.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $22,870, and the highest 10 percent earned more than $45,310.
 Median annual wages in the industries employing the largest numbers of medical assistants are about:

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.